Akshith-desu/MediQuery/README.md

 3. Check browser console for specific error messages
 4. Ensure billing is enabled on Google Cloud (free tier available)

----

-## 🤝 Contributing

-We welcome contributions!
-Here's how you can help:

-### Reporting Bugs

-1. Check if the issue already exists
-2. Create a new issue with:
-   - Clear title and description
-   - Steps to reproduce
-   - Expected vs actual behavior
-   - Screenshots if applicable
-   - Your environment (OS, Python version, etc.)

-### Suggesting Features

-1. Open an issue with `[FEATURE REQUEST]` prefix
-2. Describe the feature and its benefits
-3. Provide examples or mockups if possible

-### Pull Requests

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit changes: `git commit -m 'Add amazing feature'`
-4. Push to branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-### Code Style

-- Follow PEP 8 for Python code
-- Use meaningful variable names
-- Add comments for complex logic
-- Update documentation for new features

----

 ## 📊 Database Schema

 ### MySQL Tables